 Improved memory usage and CPU performance

 David Stevenson, product manager for Mako comments: “One of the things that HP needed us to do was focus relentlessly on performance.
 For example, by employing innovative caching strategies to improve content reuse and reduce runtime memory usage, we have been able to reduce hours of processing time to just minutes in some cases.
 This has also made possible processing of huge jobs that would have previously exhausted available memory.

 Together HP and the Mako team also implemented a new feature to automatically evaluate jobs for their suitability for printing using Enhanced Productivity Mode (EPM).

 It's not just about Mako

-HP Site Flow is a full-featured manufacturing execution system with high functionality that has resulted in increased productivity and profitability for its users.
+HP Site Flow is a full-featured, end-to-end workflow and production automation with high functionality that has resulted in increased productivity and profitability for its users.